elvis7t/elvis7t/README.md

-# Ola! eu sou o Elvis Leite
+# Hello!
+I'm Elvis Leite
-####  Se quiser entrar em contato, me manda um e-mail e vamos formar uma equipe!
+#### If you want to get in touch, send me an email and let's form a team!

 <div align="center">
   <a href="https://github.com/elvis7t">